applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ...                     score_matrix))
 ```

-**Step 3**: Generate the dynamic programming and traceback matrices.
+#### Step 3: Compute the dynamic programming and traceback matrices. <link src="Tma9ea"/>

-In the next step we determine the best alignment given the sequences and scoring scheme in what we'll call the **dynamic programming matrix**, and then define programmatically how to transcribe the alignment in what we'll call the **traceback matrix** to yield a pair of aligned sequences.

-For the convenience of coding this algorithm, it helps to define the dynamic programming matrix with one extra row and one extra column relative to the score matrix, and make these the first column and row of the matrix.
-These then represent the beginning of the alignment position $(0, 0)$.
-The score $F$ for cell $(i, j)$, where $i$ represents the row number and $j$ represents the column number, is defined for the first row and column as follows:
+As we discussed earlier in this chapter, a pair of sequences can be aligned in different ways.
+Needleman-Wunsh provides the best alignment, as defined by its score.
+Here we'll compute two new matrices that together allow us to determine the highest alignment score given the sequences and the substitution matrix, and to transcribe the aligned sequences.
+These matrices are
+ * the *dynamic programming matrix*, or $F$
+ * and the *traceback matrix*, or $T$.

+$F$ looks a lot like the scoring matrix we defined in the previous step, but it has one extra row and column, corresponding to the start of each of the sequences (a *state* that is independent of the first residue of the sequences that is important for our algorithm). $F$ keeps track of the best score of the alignment for each pair of positions, if the alignment were to terminate at that pair of positions.

+Because there are multiple possible alignments that a score in $F$ can be derived from, we use our second matrix, $T$, to track which single alignment lead to each score in $F$. $T$ has the same shape (i.e., number of rows and columns) as $F$, and its values encode information about how the sequences were aligned to result in the score in the corresponding cell in $F$.

+Some applications of global alignment use both the alignment score and the aligned sequences, and some only use one or the other.
+As a result, some applications optimize this process by only keeping track of the information they need.
+For example, if you're working on a database search algorithm, you might only care about the score of the alignment.
+In this case you might not need to keep track of $T$, and could reduce the amount of memory that your software requires by not keeping track of it.
+Since we're generally defining this algorithm right now, we'll keep track of all of the information we need to get the aligned sequences and the corresponding score for the alignment.

+$F$ and $T$ are defined at the same time.
+The first row and column of $F$ are initialized using the following formulas. $d$ is a value referred to as the *gap penalty*.
+This is a constant penalty that reduces the score of the alignment every time a gap character has to be introduced to align the sequences.
+We'll use a constant value of $d=8$ for now, and explore its use more shortly.

 $$
 \begin{align}